Mappit-API/docs/index.rst

 Reverse geocode
 ~~~~~~~~~~~~~~~

-Given a latitude and longitude, returns either the nearest addresses, sorted by distance.
+Given a latitude and longitude, returns the nearest addresses, sorted by distance.

 .. graphiql::
   :query: